MochiMessenger/Mochi-Message-Backup-Tests/README.md

-# Mochi Message Backup shared integration test cases
+# Signal Message Backup shared integration test cases

 At a high level, the goal of Backup integration tests is to validate that each client can import a given Backup instance into local state; export that local state into a new Backup instance; and confirm that the imported and exported Backups are equivalent.
 This requires a representation of Backup instances that is both human- and computer-readable and -writable, and a set of shared Backup instances that all clients are consuming in tests.